rackerlabs/support-how-to/content/managed-operations/sitecore-cloud-portals-and-account-management.md

 - **Azure portal**: Manages your Sitecore environment.

-- **Sitecore Cloud portal**: Manages the content of your Sitecore application or website, as well as billing information.
+- **Sitecore Cloud portal**: Manages the content of your Sitecore application or website, as well as billing and account information.

 ### Get your login credentials